amirilovic/surviving-monorepos/README.md

 - `lint` to check the code style of all files in a package.
 We use `eslint` for this.
 - `test` to run tests for a package.
 We use `vitest` for this.
 - `build` to transpile typescript into javascript and to produce css from `scss` or any other way of defining styles.
 We use `vite` for this.
-- `dev` to watch all the source files for changes and to re-build the package when change occurs.
-We use `tsx` for this.
+- `dev` to watch for changes in any dependant source file and to re-build the package or restart the application when change occurs.
+For packages we use `vite` for this, for `api` use `tsx` and for `website` we use `nextjs`.
+You can you any tool or framework as long as you configure it to restart or rebuild when any dependant file changes.
-- `deploy` to build docker image and push it to docker registry.
+- `deploy` used in `api` and `website` to build docker image and push it to docker registry.

 We will use typescript for all our code.
 And all our code will be transpiled only to ESM, this means that in each `package.json` you will see `"type": "module"`.